-Complete Holiday Guide to Freezing Cookies ~ I’ve tracked down the best tips and tricks for make ahead cookies so you can enjoy more of your holidays inside and outside of the kitchen!
+Complete Holiday Guide to Freezing Cookies ~ Learn how to freeze all your favorite Christmas cookies so you can relax and enjoy more of your holidays inside and outside of the kitchen.

-There’s nothing on this earth as good as a fresh baked cookie, am I right?
-And I think we all want to be that poised baker that pulls a tray of warm cookies out of the oven without breaking a sweat.
-But carving out the time to shop for the ingredients, make the batter, bake them, and clean up the mess is a challenge.
+We’re imagining pulling tray after tray of perfect cookies out of the oven, the wonderful aromas filling the house, and what fun it will be to frost, glaze, and sprinkle all those festive treats.
+But every year reality sets in pretty quick ~ carving out the time to shop for the ingredients, make the batter, bake, and clean up the huge mess is a challenge.
 That’s why freezing cookies and cookie dough is such a smart idea.
 It’s especially genius during the holidays, when a leisurely Sunday afternoon of prep can set you up for the busy season ahead.

 Freezing Slice and Bake (Refrigerator) Cookies